jaybeeuu/jaybeeuu-dev/packages/posts/src/jest-transforms/jest-transforms.md

 [phantom dependencies](https://rushjs.io/pages/advanced/phantom_deps/)
 .

-Recently it's file structure caused some problems with my favorite testing library ( [jest](https://jestjs.io/)
+Recently it's file structure caused some problems with my favourite testing library ( [jest](https://jestjs.io/)
 ).
 FIguring out the cause and the solution lead me to dig a bit deeper in to both tools.